 Your calls are never answered

-The first indication that something is up is that you’re calling and sending text messages and you get no answers from either method.
-There are many reasons this might be happening, but a blocked number is a possibility.
-For most cases of blocked numbers, text messages sent from your end will appear to go through normally, but the person you’re sending them to simply won’t receive them.
-That radio silence is your first hint that something might be up.
+The first indication something’s up is you’re calling and sending text messages but you get no response.
+There are many reasons this might be happening, but a blocked number is one possibility.
+For most cases, texts you send will appear to go through normally, but the person you’re sending them to won’t receive them.
+That radio silence is your first hint something might be up.

 If you call a phone and hear the normal number of rings before getting sent to voicemail, then it’s a normal call.
 If you’re blocked, you would only hear a single ring before being diverted to voicemail.